About the Faculty

 Who are we?

-The Faculty of Pain Medicine is the professional body responsible for the training, assessment, practice and continuing professional develpoment of specialist medial practiitioners in the management of pain in the UK.
+The Faculty of Pain Medicine is the professional body responsible for the training, assessment, practice and continuing professional development of specialist medical practitioners in the management of pain in the UK.

 The Faculty functions through its secretariat and the work of its Board and two main committees; the Professional Standards Committee (FPMPSC) and the Training & Assessment Committee (FPMTAC).
 In addition, short term working groups are appointed to look at specific issues.
+These currently include the Medicines Advisory Group, The Pragmatic Pain Group and the Careers Subcommittee.
 Through our guidance and Pain Medicine training we promote the highest standards of practice for patients.
 We also serve our Fellows, Members and aspiring Fellows.
-Fellows and Members are from a range of backgrounds, from established consultants to newer consultants, as well as non-consultant doctors working in pain medicine and trainees and educators.
+Fellows and Members are from a range of backgrounds, from established consultants to newer consultants, as well as Specialty Grade Doctors working in Pain Medicine, trainees and educators.
 Each individual has their own needs, aspirations, and demands; it is our duty to address these.
+FPM Thrive is the Faculty of Pain Medicine's career mentoring and personal development programme for all doctors with a career in Pain Medicine in the UK.
+The aim of FPM Thrive is to facilitate a strong productive mentoring relationship based on mutual, equal and collaborative development and learning between mentors and mentees.

 We also aspire to satisfy established consultant and non-consultant doctors’ educational needs through our very active meeting programme and in this way to facilitate their Continuing Professional Development.
 Support for revalidation is offered by the RCoA Revalidation Committee which has specialist Pain Medicine input for advice particular to Pain Medicine.

-The effective and timely management of pain is a core skill for all doctors in any branch of medicine and we are working with medical schools to embed focussed reaching which will aid in treatment; improving the patients' experience of diverse conditions, and raising awareness of the sometimes complex nature of good pain management.
+The effective and timely management of pain is a core skill for all doctors in any branch of medicine.
+We provide online teaching in the form of e-PAIN hosted on the NHS e-learning website and co-produced with the British Pain Society.
+This provides a very valuable source of teaching for doctors and all allied health professionals involved in caring for patients who suffer pain.
+The FPM Learning hub also provides another source of learning for all doctors training and/or working in Specialist Pain Medicine.
+Through Essential Pain Medicine (EPM) we are working with medical schools and post graduate deans to embed focussed teaching of Pain Medicine to medical students and foundation year doctors.
+This will aid in treatment; improving the patients' experience of diverse conditions, and raising awareness of the sometimes-complex nature of good pain management.

 The Board has developed efficient working partnerships and alliances on behalf of our Fellows and Members, to include very close relationships with the RCoA and the British Pain Society (BPS) and joint working with the Chronic Pain Policy Coalition (CPPC), providing good patient links.
 We continue to work with the Clinical Reference Group for Specialised Pain Services who are developing specifications and policies for the NHS Commissioning Board.